 Harbor.
 Henry lived through the attack on Clark

 December 8th, December 7th in the

-United States, the 192nd was ordered
+United States, the 192nd was brought

-to the perimeter of Clark
+up to full strength at the perimeter

 the American planes took off and